-Hold Fast Knuckle Tattoos
+"Hold Fast" Knuckle Tattoos

-On a ship, a rope is “fast” when is it firmly secured.
+The term “Hold Fast” is an old-school traditional design.
+On a ship, a rope is “fast” when is it firmly secured, so "hold fast" means hold tight or maintain control.
 The original meaning was a superstitious wish for sailors.
-It represented a wish to keep their hands from slipping on lines or when they worked on deck during nasty weather.
-When the sailors had to secure themselves to the rigging on the ship for security.
+This tattoo represented a desire to keep their hands from slipping on the lines when they worked on deck during stormy weather when they had to hold fast to the rigging on the ship for security.

 Sea Creature Tattoos

-One swallow meant the sailor has logged a thousand miles at sea.
-A second swallow meant the sailor had logged ten thousand miles.
+The meaning and nautical importance date back to the early 1600s.
+It was said that swallows were used to mark milestones in a sailor's career: One swallow meant the sailor has logged a thousand miles at sea, and a second swallow meant the sailor had logged ten thousand miles.

-Pirates, Ships, and Anchors
+Pirates, Ships, Ship's Wheel, Compass Roses, Jolly Roger Flags, and Anchors

 These may not be quite as popular as traditional swallows and mermaids, but pirates and pirate ships make for a striking tattoo.
 There have been some beautiful compositions created as entire back pieces that incorporate a pirate ship as the central focus.

-Rooster and Pig Feet Tattoos
+Rooster-and-Pig Feet Tattoos

 These tattoos are traditionally placed on top of the feet as you see in the picture below.

-To a sailor, these tattoos were related to the fear they had of of drowning at sea.
-It was believed that the tattoo of the two animals would prevent the sailor from sinking because they would speed him back to land so quickly.
+Both of these animals have a fear of the water and can’t swim.
+To a sailor, these tattoos represented a fear of drowning at sea.
+It was believed that the tattoo of the two animals would prevent the sailor from sinking and would speed him back to land quickly.